MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/import-process/differences.md

 **Azure DevOps Services (Hosted XML)**

 > [!IMPORTANT]
 > Import process supports the Hosted XML process model which allows you to manage customizations through updating select XML definition files of a process template.
 This feature is only available for organizations that have been migrated to Azure DevOps Services using the [TFS Data Import Service](https://aka.ms/TFSDataImport).
-[Contact us](mailto:dahellem@microsoft.com) if you have any questions about Azure DevOps Services process customization.
 >
 > If you use the Inheritance process model, you can customize your work tracking through the user interface by [creating an Inheritance process](../manage-process.md).
 If you use the On-premises XML process model, you can customize a process template, see [Upload or download a process template](../../../../boards/work-items/guidance/manage-process-templates.md) and [Customize a process template](../../../../reference/process-templates/customize-process.md).
 >